-Most NCDs could be treated with small number of cheap generic drugs and within existing budgetsFebruary 11th, 2013 in Medications /
+Most NCDs could be treated with small number of cheap generic drugs and within existing budgetsFebruary 11, 2013 in Medicine & Health / Medications

 In the fifth Series paper, researchers led by Professor Hans Hogerzeil from the University of Groningen in the Netherlands say that most NCDs could be treated with a small range of inexpensive, off-patent medicines, and suggest that substantial improvements in availability of life-saving drugs in poorer nations could be achieved within existing budgets by more careful selection and sourcing of generic versions, and better targeting of people at highest risk.